 #4 The copy in your LinkedIn posting script must be written correctly

 There is a science to creating a LinkedIn post that will engage followers.
 The posting has to be written correctly.
 I cover the four basic components of a good financial advisor LinkedIn posting script in other blogs.

 The goal of the posting should be to get people to engage.
-If you are asking questions, the copy has to be written in a way that will get them to answer.
+However, if you are asking questions, the copy has to be written in a way that will get them to answer.
 Financial advisors do a lousy job with coming up with the right questions and presenting them correctly.

 Example of a bad LinkedIn posting question: